EdgarSantos-Fernandez/SSNutils/README.md

 )
 ```

-The below shows the values of the response variable in the observation sites.
+The figure below shows the values of the response variable at the observation sites.

 ```{r, warning=F, message=F, cache = TRUE}
 sim.ssn <- sim.out$ssn.object